That1M8Head/That1M8Head/README.md

 My main languages are C++ and C# (I used to use Python a lot but I don't as much anymore)

+I like messing around with computers and I'm very good at... "experimenting" with them.

 #### What I'm working on
 - A Doom mod about Sonic [![alt text](https://github.com/SpeedStriker243/SpeedStriker243/raw/master/NextButton.png "Sonic: Lock & Load")](https://github.com/SpeedStriker243/sonicdoom)